cloud-poc/api-gateway/README.md

 > health-check.enabled: false
 5. update health-check.enabled: true and check in to git repo
 6. send a post request to http://localhost:8080/actuator/refresh
+7. then test #4 on these two endpoints, you will get same response,
+> health-check.status: running
-7. then test #4 on these two endpoints, you will get same response, health-check.status: running, that mean even refresh the config on one endpoint, spring cloud bus will help to cascade the update to all registerred client through Message Queue
+that mean even refresh the config on one endpoint, spring cloud bus will help to cascade the update to all registerred client through Message Queue